School Curriculum and Teacher Resources

 University of Kentucky Cooperative Extension ServiceLiving Along a Kentucky Stream.

 A practical guide for landowners with streams on or near their property.
 The publication provides simple Do’s and Don’ts for maintaining healthy streams and being good stream stewards.
-A teaching guide and packet are also available.
 This packaged program provides information about Kentucky’s streams, their importance to our state, and the actions you can take to protect this precious natural resource.
 Access to teaching guide, stream component quiz and answer key, stream stewardship discussion, crossword puzzle and answer key, and program evaluation.

 EPA